 For those who want to estimate the conversion charge amount prior to the actual calculation by the county treasurer, whether for estimating project costs, negotiation of a purchase, or for escrow at closing, we offer the following.

 Determine who will be liable for the Conversion Charge.
 The person owning the property at the time of the conversion will receive the bill.

-- For example: developer/grantor begins construction of a house in March; Even if the house is sold in September, the conversion charge will be due from the grantor, not the grantee; The grantor is required by law to give the grantee notice of the conversion charge status.
+- For example, the developer/grantor begins the construction of a house in March.
+Even if the house is sold in September, the conversion charge will be due from the grantor, not the grantee.
+The grantor is required by law to give the grantee notice of the conversion charge status.

-- For example: eight acres had been a corn field but now consists of a house, lawn and five acres of corn field; three acres were converted and are eligible for the conversion charge.
+- For example, eight acres had been a cornfield.
+Now, it consists of a house, lawn and five acres of a cornfield.
+Three acres were converted and are eligible for the conversion charge.

 Determine the proper Conversion Charge per acre (the larger the number of acres converted, the smaller the charge).
 This is based on the number of changed acres by the same owner in the same community.

 - For example, if the owner in the above example converted another 12 acres in the same community in the same year, they would have a 15-acre conversion charge.